widiarifki/widiarifki.github.io/_posts/2013-08-01-stresstest.md

 position: left
 title: 'Stress Testing Tool'
 lead_text: 'A software that simulates and measures possible risks and financial status of the bank given certain data scenarios.'
-//Worked on a team to design and program the backend and the frontend functionality of the web app.
 tags: ['MySQL', 'PHP, Codeigniter', 'HTML, CSS', 'JS, jQuery']
 featured_image: ['/img/posts/mandiri-min.png']
 date: 2013-06-01 00:00:00